Working together

 Gold Coast Health is committed to creating a health system that is more inclusive, culturally capable, and focused on achieving health equity for Frist Nations people, as detailed in the GCHHS First Nations Health Equity Strategy.

-As part of the National Close the Gap Day, our First Nations Healthy Equity team will host two staff forums to celebrate and share the important First Nations Health Equity initiatives underway across Gold Coast Health.
+To mark National Close the Gap Day in 2025, our First Nations Healthy Equity team hosted two successful staff forums.
+These united Gold Coast Health staff, Elders, and community organisations to share the important First Nations Health Equity initiatives underway across Gold Coast Health, celebrate progress, share success stories, and spark ideas to advance health equity.

 National Close the Gap Day encourages all Australians to take meaningful action to attain the national goal of life expectancy parity by 2031.